‘It has to go’: Stoneman Douglas building, the site of Parkland massacre, will finally be demolished

 There’s also work that needs to happen before the demolition, including a pre-demolition asbestos survey, required by the Environmental Protection Agency.

-The actual demolition will be completed in less that 15 days, with the building “reduced to a pile of debris” within the temporary fence that now surrounds it.
+The actual demolition will be completed in fewer than 15 days, with the building “reduced to a pile of debris” within the temporary fence that now surrounds it.

 Hauling away the debris will be restricted to after-school hours and take as long as two months “using only evenings, weekends and school holidays,” with the city of Parkland’s approval.